-Almost all browsers now support SVGs (even Internet Explorer will on its next update) and we’ll be seeing more and more of them in 2017.
-SVGs, which stands for Single Vector Graphics, are pretty ideal for web usage.
+All modern browsers now support SVGs and we’ll be seeing more and more of them in 2017.
+SVGs, which stands for Scalable Vector Graphics, are pretty ideal for web usage.
 They load better than your standard PNG or JPG, they size perfectly across all devices and you can add filters that give movement and texture to your images.

 6. Getting bold with type

 When we say “getting bold with type,” we don’t necessarily mean bold type.
 It’s more about being bold with messaging that focuses on website content.
 We live in a world of 140 characters.
 We pack a lot of messaging into relatively short sentences, and using those rich statements as design elements drives your brand story throughout your site.

 7. Creative microinteractions